dhis2/capture-app/NamingGuidelines.md

 ### Folders name

-1. Avoid duplicate names.
-Folders with identical names create a lot of confusion.
-Consider what is the difference between the folders and reflect it in the folder name.
-Consider using versioning if it is a refactor.
+1. Folders should not have the exact name as their folder parent.

 ### Files name